 Reading begets reading and writing begets writing – in every class, not just Language Arts.

 I like beginning with current events to introduce an historical topic and why it matters today.
 As such, the students completed research and presented on child labor in the world today.
-When my 15 year olds really get an idea of what is going on to others of their age group around the world, it begins them out of their comfort zone a bit.
+When my 15 year-old students really get an idea of what is going on to others of their age group around the world, it begins them out of their comfort zone a bit.
 Now that I had them hooked, we researched on the beginnings of the Industrial Revolution and compared the labor then and now.
 As the all-important “so what” of the lesson – we began to discuss how changing technology can lead to both irrational and rational fears – I discussed the fears of putting a microwave oven into a home, etc.

 The students were then given an excerpt from Frankenstein and told to complete the story – they were given complete freedom to finish it in any way – funny, scary, gory, etc. They were also asked to draw a visual from their written scene.
 The excerpt is below…